cleentfaar/devr/docs/1-Installation.md

 Before anything, keep in mind that you will have to run your CMD with Administrator rights (right-click, Run as Administrator)

 To be able to access DEVR from anywhere in your filestructure, download the package, add it to a directory of your choice, and then add that directory's path to your 'path' environment variable.
-If you are unfamiliar witch changing this variable, see [this tutorial](http://www.computerhope.com/issues/ch000549.htm#0).
+If you are unfamiliar with changing this variable, see [this tutorial](http://www.computerhope.com/issues/ch000549.htm#0).

 After changing the variable, don't forget to close and re-open your CMD if it was still open before, since the variable